sosandstrom/pocket-review/README.md

 ### Anonymous rating and reviews
 The application can perform all functions either anonymoulsy or providing a unique user identifier.

-If a unique user id is provided be possible to ask for ratings, reviews etc for a specific user, e.g. my review, my likes.
+If a unique user id is provided it will be possible to ask for ratings and reviews for a specific user, e.g. my review, my likes, my favorites.

-The SDKs provide functionality for automatically generating a unique user identifier that will persist through application starts.
+The SDKs provide functionality for automatically generating a unique user identifier that will persist through application restarts.
 The application may also provide their own user id if they have a better way of identifying the user, e.g. through registration or login.

 ### Location tagged ratings and reviews
 The application can optionally supply a position (latitude and longitude) of the product being rated.
 This will allow the application to perform nearby operations, e.g. get nearby top average ratings.
 It is important that it is the products location that is provided during a rating and reivew, not the device location.